Bartozzz/bartozzz.github.io/_drafts/2018-11-09-creating-offline-first-vue-apps.md

 ```

 Note that you could create a Vue component instead of a pure HTML-based banner, but then you should store `updateAvailable` state in your App' store (e.g. Vuex) and it would require a lot more work.

+If possible, configure your production environment to serve `service-worker.js` with HTTP caching disabled.
+Otherwise if you visit your web app, and then revisit again before `service-worker.js` has expired from cache, you'll continue to get the update banner showing.

 ### Handling offline-first forms